emlyn/tortilla/README.md

 and either sprinkle type hints all over the place, or risk having runtime reflection killing performance.

+Calling vararg methods is also clumsy, as normal Java interop in Clojure doesn't have any special handling for them, so you have to manually wrap the variable arguments in a Java array using e.g. `into-array`.

 Tortilla aims to remedy this by using reflection at compile time to automatically generate reflection-free idiomatic Clojure function wrappers around Java class methods.
 These wrappers then know the parameter types of the various candidate overloads and can select the correct one with simple type checks that are much faster than full runtime reflection.
+They also provide variable-arity functions to wrap vararg methods so that they can be called idiomatically from Clojure.

 Tortilla is still in the early alpha stages of development and has not yet been heavily tested,